Monitoring Done For You

 Privacy Zones: These control which area within a camera’s field of view the agents can and cannot see.
 If you set a Privacy Zone, this appears as a black box to the Virtual Security Guard agent and they cannot view this area.
 In addition, if you turn off Audio Streaming and Recording on a specific device, agents will not be able to hear audio on that device in the Agent Tool.

 Motion Zones: These control which motion events are sent to agents for review.
-Motion events that occur within your set Motion Zones will be reviewed by agents, while events outside will not.
+When a person is detected, motion events that occur within your set Motion Zones will be reviewed by agents, while events outside will not.
 Once under review, agents will still see the camera’s entire field of view with the exception of areas covered by Privacy Zones.

-Supported ONVIF-compatible cameras can be enrolled into Virtual Security Guard.
-If you have ONVIF-compatible cameras set up in the Ring App, you will also need a Ring Alarm with professional monitoring enabled and an elgible Ring Protect Plan3.
+Supported ONVIF-compatible cameras can be enrolled into Virtual Security Guard.1 If you have ONVIF-compatible cameras set up in the Ring App, you will also need a Ring Alarm with professional monitoring enabled and a compatible Ring Protect subscription.3